 - Sprinkle on veggies before roasting to make them irresistible.

-What makes this low FODMAP taco seasoning:
+What makes this low FODMAP taco seasoning

 - Uses ancho chili powder vs. traditional chili powder.
-Chili powder manufactured here in the US typically has added spices like oregano, coriander, garlic powder, onion powder, etc. Ancho chili powder is just ground up ancho chili powders.
+Chili powder manufactured here in the US typically has added spices like oregano, coriander, garlic powder, onion powder, etc. Ancho chili powder is just ground up ancho chili peppers.

 - Note about ancho chili powder – recently Monash has done a study on ancho chili powder and found that a 3 tbsp. serving was considered to be high FODMAP.
-This recipe only uses 1 tbsp. which will make about 2-4 pounds of meat/veggies, which is way below the recommended serving size.
-If you are concerned, you can reduce how much ancho chili powder you use or completely remove the ancho chili powder.

 - Dried chives – the chives replace the garlic and onion in traditional taco seasoning.
 They add great flavor and are a great low FODMAP option.
 The best place to buy dried chives is on Thrive Market!

-Can you double or triple this recipe?
+How to double or triple this recipe

 Yes!
 Once you try the recipe and decide you love it (which you will), I recommend making a double or triple batch at once.
 Use a pint size mason jar to store a big batch in the pantry.